Aman855180/disease-outbreak-predictor/README.md

 from 50% to 95.7%.

 This makes epidemiological sense.
-It's not the absolute number of cases that signals danger — it's the acceleration.
+It's not the absolute number of cases that signals danger, it's the acceleration.

 ---